 For Lifetime Achievement Award and Hall of Fame Nominations, please e-mail the Executive Administrator.

-Lifetime Achievement Award: This award recognizes those rare individuals who have contributed throughout their career to college squash as a whole and who have dedicated a career to the sport.
+Lifetime Achievement Award: This award recognizes those rare individuals who have contributed throughout their careers to college squash as a whole and who have dedicated a career to the sport.
 This award is not presented annually, but rather only when it is truly merited.
 Nominations for the Lifetime Achievement Award must be submitted by February 1st for consideration for the following season.

 Hall of Fame: Induction into the College Squash Hall of Fame is an honor reserved for the top players and coaches at the collegiate level.

 - Players: Hall of Fame awards are given for overall excellence exhibited during an individual’s college career, usually (but not necessarily) including at least one win of the collegiate individual championships.
 Inductees also usually have a continuing presence in and commitment to squash following their college career.
-Players must be fifteen years beyond graduation to be considered.
+Players must be ten years beyond graduation to be considered.

 - Coaches: Hall of Fame awards are given to coaches who have left a signature imprint on the college game and who usually coached at least ten years.
 The award is typically given after individuals retire from coaching.

 - Friends of College Squash: Hall of Fame awards are given to individuals who have made a significant impact on the college game as promoters, sponsors, or in other roles.